shipping-docker/vessel-docs/source/docs/installing-docker.md

 <p>Vessel currently only works on Macintosh and Linux.
 It uses a bash script to run Docker commands.</p>

 > Window support may come in the future.
-It will require running Hyper-V.
+It will require [running Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements) which is not supported on Windows 10 **Home** edition.

 <table class="table">
     <thead>